ajjahjacob-hub/ajjahsite/README.txt

 TODO: Add organised subfolders for images based on the webpage/category the belong to
 TODO: Potentially increase font size/bold for the name/heading of each project

-Just noticed the formatting issues on gallery pages after update, should be an easy fix
+Just noticed the formatting issues on gallery pages after update, should be an easy fix (only apparent on some screen sizes)

+TODO: Add view fullscreen/larger when clicking project images